 Understand that person who is behind those eyes when you look in the mirror.

-Strive to become more self-Aware.
+Strive to become more self-Aware, more positively self-aware.
 Your destiny in life hinges on it.

 The old Cap’n Viking Pirate … & thoughts on ‘seeing’ beyond what you look at, when you look in the mirror.